 Working with a law office with experience consoling clients who’ve suffered from a traumatic brain injury or wrongful death can make a big difference in your claim.
 A serious brain injury can take an immediate physical toll and damage your financial standing.

-The Agruss Law Firm understands how detrimental these types of injuries can be, and that’s why we look to recover all damages available to you.
-We seek justice for you through lawsuits that cover your future medical expenses, lost wages, pain and suffering, outpatient treatment costs, medication costs, and any other expense that may be associated with your recovery or motor vehicle accidents.
+The Mike Agruss Law understands how detrimental these types of injuries can be, and that’s why we look to recover all damages available to you.
+We seek justice for you through lawsuits that cover your future medical expenses, lost wages, pain and suffering, outpatient treatment costs, medication costs, and any other expenses that may be associated with your recovery or motor vehicle accidents.

 Steps To Take After Your Chicago Car Accident